I’m Pat and I watch too much racing – although I don’t watch as much as I did when I started this blog.

-I set up this blog to share enthusiasm about different types of racing to different people.
-A lot of F1 fans, IndyCar fans, NASCAR fans.. they only watch their own series and a few other things.
+I set up this blog in 2008 to share enthusiasm about different types of racing to different people.
+A lot of F1 fans, IndyCar fans, NASCAR fans.. they watch their own series and look down on everything else.
 They miss so much good stuff!
-I wanted to tell them about it.
-These days people watch all sorts of racing so my original remit is happily redundant.
-Nowadays I take more of a back seat and write posts whenever I feel like it.
+I wanted to tell them about it and provide a haven for the few of us who like a lot of stuff.

 Nowadays, just a few short years later, fans watch all sorts of racing and seem to have much more divergent interests so my original remit is very happily redundant.